balenaltd/handbook/Basic-tool-setup.md

 There’s a distinction between primary and secondary services.
 You should have access to services of both categories but use the primary services on a daily basis.
 The secondary services will be used only in case of an “emergency”.

-**Please bear in mind that to request and obtain any access to any service you need to get in touch with the operations team in the operations flow (r/operations).**
+**Lastly but very important note!
+Please bear in mind that to request and obtain access to any service you need to get in touch with the operations team in the operations flow (r/operations).**

 _* this service requires additional information/steps before you get access to it._